 - White rice

-Ingestion of fluoride compounds may occur in the form of dental products, processed foods, beverages (including tea; tea leaves contain dissolved fluorides), pharmaceutical products, from Teflon pans (when used to boil water or cook food), and even in certain pesticides.
-Thus, it is always recommended to take the advice of a suitable healthcare professional before bringing about any alteration to your regular food habits and diet.
+Ingestion of fluoride compounds may occur in the form of dental products, processed foods, beverages (including tea; tea leaves contain dissolved fluorides), pharmaceutical products, from Teflon pans (when used to boil water or cook food), and even through certain pesticides.
+Both deficient consumption and excess consumption of fluoride products can result in health issues, especially in children.
+Thus, it is always recommended to take the advice of a suitable healthcare professional before bringing about any alteration to your or your child’s regular food habits.